ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning.md

 ## Hidden States &amp; The Markovian Assumption

-Current RL systems are modeled as a Markov Decision Process as we've already discussed.
+Current RL systems are modelled as a Markov Decision Process as we've already discussed.
 One aspect of this we haven't mentioned yet is the Markovian Property.
 The Markov Property assumes that the past doesn't matter and that the next state only depends on the current one and not any of the ones in the past.
 Another way of putting this is that the current state tells you everything you need to know to make a decision and knowing the past won't help.
 This is a pretty strong assumption but it holds true for a surprising number situations.
 However, for many real-world situations, this Markov Assumption does not hold true and your current state is very closely related to what you did in the past.

 Another important assumption made is that the world if fully observable.
 This means that the current state fully captures all the information we need in order to make a decision.
 Consider a simple extension of the gridworld but now, the goal spawns at one of the 4 corners of the map randomly and the agent can only sense a small portion around it.